dhanar10/termux-wifi-extender/README.md

 # termux-wifi-extender
-Use an Android phone as a dedicated WiFi extender
+Use an Android phone as a WiFi extender

 # Overview
-* Many Android has WiFi hardware capabilities required for extending WiFi.
+* Many Android phones have WiFi hardware capabilities required for extending WiFi.
 * Some of them, however, have software restrictions to be used as such.
 My Nokia G20 for example, loses this capability when upgraded to Android 13 (when hotspot is enabled, WiFi is automatically disabled).
 * Here, we will be bypassing Android restrictions and interface directly with the Linux kernel to extend a WiFi network.
 * This method follows roughly how OpenWRT implements WiFi extender.
-* In theory, this method can also be adapted with PC or single-board-computers running Linux as long as the WiFi hardware is capable.
+* In theory, this method can also be adapted for PC or single board computers running Linux as long as the WiFi hardware has the capabilities.

 # Requirements
 * Android phone (rooted) - I am using Xiaomi Redmi 4x with the latest MIUI